One head is better than two: a polynomial restriction for propositional definite Horn forgetting

 \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup

 \nop{ +----------+ +----------+ | V | V a --> b --> c --> d --> e --> f | ^ | ^ +----------+ +----------+ }

-The algorithm replaces each variable to forget with the body of a clauses having it as its head.
+The algorithm replaces each variable to forget with the body of a clause having it as its head.
 If the variable is in the head of two clauses, each of them provides a way to forget it.
-The algorithm nondeterministically tries both.
+The algorithm non-deterministically tries both.